damlern92/damlern92/README.md

 - 👋 Hi, I’m Marko Damjanac
-- 👀 I’m interested in programming and desing
+- 👀 I’m interested in programming and design
 - 💞️ I’m looking to collaborate on the area of programming and design
 <!-- - 📫 How to reach me ...
 You can reach me on GitHub -->